Best Butter Injection for Turkey

 How To Season A Turkey For Thanksgiving

-6. Pat the turkey dry with a paper towel and then combine the onion powder, garlic powder, salt, and pepper and rub it on the skin.
+- Pat the turkey dry with a paper towel, then combine the onion powder, garlic powder, salt, and pepper, and rub it onto the skin.

 How To Roast A Turkey

 - Don’t stuff your turkey!
 Instead, opt for a dressing that is cooked in its own baking dish.
-Adding the stuffing to the cavity of the turkey usually means your stuffing is underdone or the turkey is overdone.
+Adding stuffing to the turkey’s cavity usually means the stuffing is underdone or the turkey is overdone.

 - Don’t rinse your turkey!
-The FDA recommends that you avoid rinsing any meat before cooking as it can spread bacteria around the kitchen.
+The FDA recommends avoiding rinsing any meat before cooking, as it can spread bacteria around the kitchen.

 - Start with high heat!
 Start cooking the turkey at a higher temperature to encourage crispy skin and juicy meat.
 This recipe cooks at 450 degrees F for the first 30 minutes and then is reduced to 350 degrees F until done.